Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Dane Dunning (9-4) to the mound for his 17th start this season.
+- Max Scherzer (10-4) will take to the mound for the Rangers and make his 21st start of the season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

-- Dunning has two starts in a row of five innings or more.
+- Scherzer will look to finish five or more innings for the 10th start in a row.

-- He has made 24 appearances and finished seven of them without allowing an earned run.
+- In 20 appearances this season, he has finished four without allowing an earned run.

 |Opponent